sohamsonar/sohamsonar/README.md

 - 👋 Hi, I’m @sohamsonar
 - 👀 I’m interested in web designing
-- 🌱 I’m currently learning Spring, Angular JS , React JS
+- 🌱 I’m currently learning Spring, AWS and more deep concepts of DSA
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me emial- sonarsoham88@gmail.com